 - Find out more about energy discounts and fees on the Energy Made Easy website.

-- Weigh up the pros and cons of using retail procurement options for your energy contract on the EEX website.
+- Weigh up the pros and cons of dealing with energy retailers for your energy contract on the Energy Exchange website.

-- Search for energy programmes on Grants & Assistance.
+- Search for energy programs on our grants and assistance tool.

 - See our Energy management in your state or territory page for local information and support on energy management.